 An affiliate manager can decline your request/application.
 Reasons for declines vary, and you can email the program manager for more details.
 You want to ensure it isn’t because you don’t have a website since you might not get a second chance to register.

 Your website can be simple and should have a few standard pages such as an about page.
 Also, it helps to have some content published before you begin applying for programs.
 In this post, I cover websites, domains, hosting, and WordPress.

 Can you do affiliate marketing without a website?
 Yes, a website isn’t mandatory, but having one will increase your program approval rates, support relationship building, and expand your online footprint.
 The critical question is, what portion of high earning affiliates operate without a site?
 Probably a low percentage in the single digits.

 Traffic and income are two items you should monitor.
 They indicate how you’re performing in real-time.

-Google Analytics (GA) is a suite of free tools to track and analyze site data.
+Google Analytics (GA) is a suite of free tools to track and analyze website data.
 It’s an essential tool for affiliates and online marketers.
 It measures five traffic sources, i.e., organic search, direct, referral, social media, and email.
 Suppose five people click on a search engine result and come to my site.
 GA will record that.
 Google provides free training for GA, and I recommend taking Google Analytics for Beginners.

 I track my income on a spreadsheet.
 When I receive payments, I record them.
 I check affiliate networks and programs daily to quarterly depending on my activities and expectations.
 For example, I login quarterly to review programs I hardly promote.

-Review, Reflect, and Pivot
+Review, Reflect, & Pivot